tevora-threat/atomic_red_team_gui/README.md

 ***Installation Steps:***

-1. Download the Tevora Red Team Simulation .zip file from the Tevora portal.
+1. Open the .sln file in visual studio and compile the exe

+2. Download the atomics you wish to run from: https://github.com/redcanaryco/atomic-red-team/tree/master/atomics

-2. Select a system to run the tests on.
+3. Select a system to run the tests on.

 a.
 Tevora recommends running the test on a standard newly provisioned employee workstation with normal EDR/AV software installed in detect only mode